 Your photo should also be you.
 You think this goes without saying, but a quick search through sitters on TrustedHousesitters and you’ll see the occasional photo of a dog or cat.
 Unless they’re the ones doing the sitting, you should probably put up a photo of yourself.
 A photo of yourself with a pet is great – just make sure that your face is visible and Mr. Fluffy isn’t covering it with his floof.

-This photo (along with a couple of others showing us with animals) has gotten us 16 successful housesits so far:
+This photo (along with a couple of others showing us with animals) has helped us land all our house sits as full time sitters:

 Experience – Keep it Relevant